 Another swimming spot in Mayo is Keem Bay.
 Located on another island of Mayo, Achill Island, Keem bay is another beach that is off the beaten path.
 The history of Keem Bay is built off of old summer homes, and lucrative shark fishing.
-Don’t worry, these sharks don’t venture too far in, and Keem Bay offers a sheltered nook for swimming, snorkeling, and sun-bathing alike.
+Don’t worry, these sharks don’t venture too far in, and Keem Bay offers a sheltered nook for swimming, snorkelling, and sun-bathing alike.
 The island, much like Clare Island is quiet and secluded allowing for space to spread out on the beach.
-With gorgeous mountains surrounding either side you can also take a walk along these hills and see some of the incredible views they have to offer.
+With gorgeous mountains surrounding either side, you can also take a walk along these hills and see some of the incredible views they have to offer.

 Trawmore Bay- Achill Island- County Mayo

 Also on Achill Island is Trawmore Bay.
 Achill Island and more specifically Trawmore Bay is part of the Wild Atlantic Way.
 Nestled in this bay is Keel Beach.
 Like most west coast beaches, Keel has white sand and crystal clear waters.
-The beach is horseshoe shaped and has a great path to walk along.
+The beach is horseshoe-shaped and has a great path to walk along.